wdi-sf-jan/notes/js_iterators/README.md

 - create a new array with each item being slightly transformed
 - filter the array to contain only a subset of items
 - combine all the items in some fashion
+- detect if there's at least one of something in the array
+- detect if all of the items meet some condition

 We could accomplish all of this using `for` loops, but writing `for` loops is error prone and tedious.
 JavaScript provides iterator